What is pre-teen and teenage mental health?

 Adolescence can be a risky period for mental health problems because teenagers are going through many changes and challenges in a short period of time.
 This all happens while teenage brains are still maturing.

-Promoting good teenage mental health
+Promoting good pre-teen and teenage mental health

 Your love and support and a strong relationship with you can have a direct and positive influence on your child’s mental health.
 It can even reduce the chances of your child experiencing mental health problems.